-- 1. Layout of the building are there any areas which are out of supervising staff's view and would provide opportunities for participants to be at risk. - 2.
+- 1. Layout of the building are there any areas which are out of supervising staff's view and would provide opportunities for participants to be at risk? - 2.
 Are there adequate safety procedures i.e. security coded doors, clearly labelled areas that are no entry to members of the public? - 3.
-Do you have a designated area for lost participants and a procedure in place? - 4.
+Is there a designated area for lost participants and a procedure in place? - 4.
 Are all the staff wearing clearly labelled ID badges or name badges so participants know who staff are? - 5.
-Do you have clear statement policies for the public on display explaining what to do in the event of losing a child or vulnerable adult? - 6.
-Do you have clear statement policy on display which explains to the public Heads Together's expectations with regard to supervising participants? - 7.
+There should be a clear statement of policies on display for the public explaining what to do in the event of losing a child or vulnerable adult. - 6.
+There should be a clear statement policy on display which explains to the public Heads Together's expectations with regard to supervising participants. - 7.
 Are all staff working with participants aware of what to do in an emergency regarding participants going missing or being lost? - 8.
 Does the lead worker know how to assess areas of risk with regard to child protection? - 9.
 Are there clear up-to-date Safeguarding policies and procedures? - 10.
-Where are the facilities for participants in relation to where they do the activity i.e. toilets or changing rooms. - 11.
+Where are the facilities for participants in relation to where they do the activity i.e. toilets or changing rooms? - 11.
 Do participants have to go a long way from the lead worker or supervisor, on their own? - 12.
 What is the participant/trainer ratio? - 13.
-Are staff aware of what they do if they see a colleague behaving in-appropriately with participants or if they have any worries about colleague's behaviour? - 14.
+Are staff aware of what they do if they see a colleague behaving inappropriately with participants or if they have any worries about colleague's behaviour? - 14.
 Do all staff understand about good practice and how they need to protect themselves and not make themselves vulnerable to allegations when working with participants?